Malvy-Delaban/website-2025/articles/skipthebeat/skipthebeat.md

 !!!

 # Ripomatik
-In the pre-production phase, I worked on a "ripomatik".
-This is a video editing of different elements taken from movies, music, images, games to present a general mood of the game / the project without having to create anything.
-It has a huge power to communicate an artistic intention but can easily lock someone in a particular vision of the project
+During pre-production, I created a "ripomatik"—a video editing compilation of various movie clips, music, and images—to communicate the mood and artistic direction of the game.
+While it’s a powerful tool to convey a vision, it can also lock someone into a particular perspective of the project.

-Here is the ripomatik I made for SkipTheBeat :
+Watch the ripomatik here:

 @@@https://www.youtube.com/watch?v=xxzNb_dM8TY&ab_channel=MalvyDelaban@@@

 # Dynamic Sound interpretation
-Even if it can be subtle in game, a lot of work has been made on the dynamic sound-responsive elements in-game.
-For example, the background in the menus or in game is always rotating and scaling on itself depending on the tempo of the current music playing.
-This was made using a tool I developped on Unity, allowing me to get a real-time fedback on a scale from 0 to 1 of the music.
-It can be used to detect bass sounds as well as trebels depending on my needs.
-It allows me to adapt anything in game based on the music very easily wherever needed.
+Skip The Beat features dynamic, sound-responsive elements, where the environment adapts to the music.
+For example, the background in the menus and in-game visuals rotate and scale based on the tempo of the currently playing music.

+To achieve this, I developed a custom tool in Unity that provides real-time feedback of the music's frequency spectrum.
+It enables me to adapt game elements (like visuals and movement) based on the music's bass, treble, or general tempo.

-This tool was based on some of the work of "Peer Play".
+This tool was inspired by some of the work from Peer Play.
+Watch their example here:
 @@@https://www.youtube.com/watch?v=4Av788P9stk&t=5s&ab_channel=PeerPlay@@@

 # Map generation
-The game allows you to create a music composed of existing music parts (around 15s each).
-You can choose between multiple tempo and place them as you'd like.
-Once the music being "contructed" (all the parts adjusted as you like), you can validate the music.
-It then launches the 2D platformer part of the game where the level is constructing itself around the tempo you chosed earlier.
+The game allows players to create music by selecting pre-made 15-second sections and adjusting tempo and difficulty.
+Once the song is built, it transitions into the 2D platformer segment where the level is constructed based on the tempo and music.

-So basically, chosing exclusively "very hard" parts will make the level nearly impossible to pass for most people and will ask you to be very well timed in your movements and placment in the level, allowing you no rest throughout thewhole music.
-On top of that, to make the music intersting to listen, you'll need to vary the different tempo at your disposition.
+The level’s difficulty depends on the choices the player makes in song creation.
+Selecting "very hard" sections can make the level nearly impossible, demanding precise timing and careful movement to succeed.
+To make the music engaging, players are encouraged to vary the tempos throughout the level.

-# Difficulty
+# Difficulty and Balancing
-As the player is building its own level, SkipTheBeat was really hard to balance and as they often tend to make the level really hard just by cuiriosity of what could happen, the players lost really fast in the playtests.
-It was also really frustrating for them as they were not able to listen to the music they "created" earlier.

-To balance things up, I decided to not make it a death on hit but to add a "hit count".
-You cannot "finish" the level if you were hit, but you could train yourself as you'd like and listen to your whole music.
-It was far better and I started to see rivality between playtesters as they tried to take the less hit possible on the same patterns.
-It looked like the frustration was gone on this point and I was very satisfied with the new gameplay it offered.
+Balancing Skip The Beat proved challenging, as players often created levels that were too difficult and struggled to complete them.
+To improve playability, I decided to replace the "death on hit" mechanic with a "hit count," allowing players to train without constantly failing.

+Players can now try to minimize their hits and engage in friendly competition, adding a sense of rivalry among playtesters.
+This adjustment significantly reduced frustration and improved overall gameplay.

 # Play Skip The Beat
-You can test SkipTheBeat yourself by downloading it on itch.io or download the Unity project.
+You can test Skip The Beat for yourself by downloading the game on itch.io or exploring the Unity project on GitHub.
-Click on the logo below.

 ???
 (itchio) https://malvy-delaban.itch.io/skipthebeat